ShrutiSharma-27/OOP_JAVA/README.md

 > Student one = new Student() ;

 > Student two = one ; //two will point to the same object as one is pointing to //doesn't mean copy any part or allocate new memory

+> In Java, with primitives everything is pass by value.
+There is no concept of pass by reference for them.

+### final
+* you can prevent your content to be modified.